 Clothing: Children should come to the center dressed appropriately for the weather (e.g., jackets and hats for fall and spring; coats, boots, snow pants, and gloves/mittens for winter).
 Children should come in "play clothes" so that they feel free to participate in indoor and outdoor activities.
-Long dresses are not permitted for safety reasons.
+Long dresses or clothing with drawstrings on hoodies/sweater are not permitted for safety reasons.
 Washable clothing is recommended as children may be involved in messy developmental activities (e.g., art, cooking, and water and sand play).